-Water Options Estimated Costs N1 - Expansion of the existing well and transmission system.
-Base on understanding of water resources in the area, it is likely that exploration work will need to consider areas outside of the community to avoid well interference and adequate resources management thus increasing complexity and cost. d Range from \$20 Million to \$30 Million N2 - Connection to the Kleinburg lake-based water system.
+Water Options Estimated Costs • N1 - Expansion of the existing well and transmission system.
+Based on understanding of water resources in the area, it is likely that exploration work will need to consider areas outside of the community to avoid well interference and adequate resources management thus increasing complexity and cost.
+Range from \$20 Million to \$30 Million • N2 - Connection to the Kleinburg lake-based water system.
 Subject to further analysis, this option likely requires upgrades to Kleinburg water system (e.g., upsizing storage facility along with a new pumping station and connecting watermain).
 This option will also need a blending study to assess water quality implications.
-Wastewater Options Estimated Costs N3 - Expansion of existing Water Resource Recovery Facility with introduction of microfiltration and new outfall along with conveyance upgrades which may include a new pumping station and associate forcemain.
-N4 - Connection to the proposed West Vaughan sewer - Kleinburg connection.
+Range from \$20 Million to \$30 Million Wastewater Options Estimated Costs • N3 - Expansion of existing Water Resource Recovery Facility with introduction of microfiltration and new outfall along with conveyance upgrades which may include a new pumping station and associated forcemain.
+Range from \$115 Million to \$150 Million N4 - Connection to the proposed West Vaughan sewer - Kleinburg connection.
 Feasibility of this option is dependent on availability of capacity at Humber Sewage Pumping Station as flows from Nobleton were not considered in the design of this facility.
 Range from \$80 Million to \$150 Million N5 - Connection to the King City wastewater system.
 Subject to further analysis, this option requires addressing conveyance capacity limitations in King City.
 Range from \$110 Million to \$150 Million